Neodern/Vigram/README.md

 Vigram
 ======

-Vine &amp; Instagram Downloader - Chrome Extension
+Instagram Downloader - Chrome Extension

 Due to some priorities, I publish Vigram on my GitHub account.
 Thanks for your support.